 Any system or organism can accept only that quantity of a resource which can be used productively.
 Any resource input beyond that point throws the system or organism into disorder; oversupply of a resource is a form of chronic pollution.

-Both an over and under-supply of resources have much the same effect, except that over supply has most grotesque results in life systems than under-supply.
+Both an over and under-supply of resources have much the same effect, except that oversupply has the most grotesque results in life systems than under-supply.

-In people, both gross over and under nutrition are common.
+In people, both grosses over and undernutrition are common.
 Ethical resource management is needed to balance out the pathologies of famine and obesity.